Ryan Gallagher, LAc, DSOM

 Both connection and protection are essential.
 However, many of us get stuck in protection mode.
 This leaves us feeling “too up” or “too down”—chronically anxious or depressed.
 The nervous system has “forgotten” its capacity for feeling safely connected.

-My sessions are designed to support you in building new pathways into safe connection.
+My somatic sessions are designed to support you in building new pathways into safe connection.
 My role is to help you “remember” how to make connection mode your home, using body-based awareness exercises and touchwork.

 This approach stems from my many years of exploration in the healing arts, including my training in the Tao of Trauma and Somatic Experiencing systems.